 The registry is a large public database of JavaScript software and the meta-information surrounding it.

+node_modules folder

 This folder is generated when we run "npm install" command.
 This folder contains third-party libraries and files.
 All these files are bundled in our project together.